Azure-Samples/load-testing-restricted-public-access/projects/web-app-auth/README.md

                 echo "##vso[task.setvariable variable=LOAD_TESTING_NAME;issecret=false]$LOAD_TESTING_NAME"
 ```

-### Opening access to Azure Event Hubs and Azure Key Vault
+### Opening access to Azure Key Vault

-Before running the Load Test, we need to ensure the Azure Event Hubs and the Azure Key Vault are accessible from Azure Load Testing.
+Before running the Load Test, we need to ensure the Azure Key Vault are accessible from Azure Load Testing.

 For instance, below the Azure DevOps pipeline step in [azure-pipelines-load-testing.yml](./devops-pipelines/azure-pipelines/azure-pipelines-load-testing.yml) which calls iactoo.sh bash with the option 'opentest'.